praveenkrishna0512/cs3264_project/README.md

-## English Language Learners Automated Essay Grader
+# English Language Learners Automated Essay Grader #

 This project was completed as part of the Erdos Institute Fall 2022 Data Science Boot Camp.
-The team members were Jai Aslam, Anirban Sharma and Zhichao Carton Zeng.
+Our team members were Jai Aslam, Anirban Sharma and Zhichao Carton Zeng.
 We were advised by Kashif Bari.
 The goal of the project was to create an automated essay grader for English language learners as proposed in [this Kaggle competition](https://www.kaggle.com/competitions/feedback-prize-english-language-learning/data).

 # The Problem